jchu634/Subtext-app/README.md

 ## Development Setup Notes:
 ### Backend:
-- Install dependencies using `pip install -r requirements.txt`
+- Install dependencies and start app using using `uv run start_app.py`
-    - For CUDA Suport, instead install dependencies using `pip install -r cuda-requirements.txt`

 - There are some flags which are useful for development
     - The recommended way to enable these flags is to